arvsrao/arvsrao.github.io/_posts/2013-10-14-counting-matrices.md

  	x_i = \sum_{j} a_{ji} \quad \text{and} \quad y_j = \sum_{i} a_{ji}.
 $$

-Then constraint on the row and column sums can be stated as
+Then the constraint on the row and column sums can be stated as

 $$
 	x_i \mod 2  = 1 \text{ for each } i \quad \& \quad y_j \mod 2 = 1 \text{ for each } j.